guillaumewuip/guillaumewuip.github.io/_posts/2020-12-01-using-google-less.md

 Google".

 Now in the middle of my ["DeGoogle"](https://www.reddit.com/r/degoogle) process, it's the right time to share my plan.
+Friends have asked me why I've dedicated two full weekends for a local email setup.
+I owe them some explanations.

 I hope it can inspire you.
 It's also a way to force myself to continue on this not-so-easy path.
 Now that you've read this, it's harder for me to turn back.

 Don't get me wrong.
 I do find Google products very powerfull.
 I will certainly miss a lot of them.